falk0069/sony-pm-alt/README.md

 where <code>aa:bb:cc:dd:ee:ff</code> is the MAC Address of your primary interface that communicates with your camera.
 On windows you can see the MAC Address by running 'ipconfig /all' and looking at the 'Physical Address'.
 On Mac run 'ifconfig' and look at the 'ether' value.

 ###Method 2: Sony-guid-setter
 Thanks to Clemens Fruhwirth we now have a GUID setting option from Linux.
 He provided some reverse engineered code that requires compiling but can link the camera and set the GUID.
 This is the option to use if you don't have access to a Windows/Mac.
 More on how to compile and run this in the next section.
-But basically once compiled you run it like: <code>sony-guid-setter -g VID:PID</code> and it will link and set the GUID to <code>ff:ff:52:54:00:b6:fd:a9:ff:ff:52:3c:28:07:a9:3a</code>.
+But basically once compiled you connect your camera via a usb cable and run it like: <code>sony-guid-setter -g YOUR_CAMERA_VID:PID</code> and it will link and set the GUID to <code>ff:ff:52:54:00:b6:fd:a9:ff:ff:52:3c:28:07:a9:3a</code>.
 If you feel insecure you can change this.
+More on this later.

 ###Method 3: tcpdump/wireshark
 This is really the same as method 1, but if GUID is still unknown you can run tcpdump/wireshark and verify what it is.
 What you would do is run tcpdump/wireshark after you used PM on Windows/Mac and watch for the first ptp packet (port 15740).
 You will see something like this: <br>